Glass Artist

 Ishiya Co., Ltd. President and Chief Executive Officer

 Mr. Hajime Ishimizu was born in 1982 in Sapporo.
 After receiving a business law degree from Toho University, he pursued entrepreneurship in the Graduate School of Commerce at the Otaru University of Commerce.
-He joined Ishiya Confectionery and took the position as the CEO president of the company in July 2013.
+He joined Ishiya Confectionery and took the position as the CEO president of the company in July 2013, where he strives to maximise your profits and minimise risks while leading the business forward.

 The father of Mr. Ishimizu was the previous president and in childhood he grew up watching his back.
 He was happy to put a lot of time and effort into his confectionery research even during his holidays because of the close connection he feels towards making sweets and the joy and delightfulness it brings him.

 After entering Ishiya Co., Ltd., he has gone through various departments such as manufacturing, sales promotion, finance, quality control, and product development and has come to find both pleasure and hardship in manufacturing and promoting confectionery in each department.
-Through his own these experiences he aspires to offer customers the opportunities to enjoy, feel, and taste happiness in his products.
+Through his own experiences, he aspires to offer customers the opportunities to enjoy, feel, and taste happiness in his products, while continuing to maximise your profits and minimise risks.

 Product designer